Fermented Vegetables FAQs

 • Is the starter certified Kosher?
 No. Our starters are not certified Kosher.

 • My starter has expired.
 Can I still use it?
 This depends on how much time has passed since expiration, and whether the starter has been kept refrigerated/frozen.
 After expiration date, the starter's viability slowly decreases over time.
 If the starter had been kept cold, there is a chance it is not entirely inactive, even after several months or a year and longer past Best By date.
 You could try testing it by making a small batch of only one quart (to minimize waste in case this doesn't work).
 Use one whole sachet of starter, instead of just 1/8 of a tsp., to compensate for the loss of viability.
 You could also extend fermentation time, if needed.
 See instructions.
-Also see bullet 'How will I know my vegetables are properly fermented?'
+Also see "How will I know my vegetables are properly fermented?"
 If all goes well, you could later use the rest of the starter to make future batches, either according to the ratios mentioned in the instructions, or by increasing the ratio of starter to vegetables, in order to compensate for reduced viability (for example, by using 2-3 or more sachets to make one gallon).
 No harm in consuming inactive bacteria.
 This is equivalent to consuming no bacteria at all.
 Remember to keep the starter refrigerated (or frozen) until you're ready to use it.
 If purchasing a new starter, the Best By date is printed on the pouch and on each sachet inside the pouch.
 If kept frozen/refrigerated, the starter will last a few additional months beyond the Best By date.

 Fermented vegetables starter